marko-knoebl/slides/sections/python-data-science-4-machine-learning-theory/60-preparing-data-en.md

 star_b = [7.0e8, 2.1e30, 8.1e3]
 ```

-Machine learning algorithms (like k-Nearest-Neighbors) use absolute values.
+some machine learning algorithms (like k-Nearest-Neighbors) use absolute values.

 Here the algorithm would only take into account the mass as all other values are tiny in comparison